APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 ## UCLA policy

-### The orthodoxy

 ### UCLA philosophy and policy

 UCLA core mission is to protect academic freedom.

 Academic freedom is the **unfettered, free exchange of ideas between any two entities**---the lifeblood of human evolution.

-While in "everyday" exchanges knowledge may be qualified for the sake of orthodoxy, conformity or propriety, this is a societal construct. **Truth is absolute.** This means it may be shocking, it may come with hate, and on our quest to protect it, it may not be present at all.
+While in "everyday" exchanges knowledge may be qualified for the sake of orthodoxy, conformity or propriety, this is a societal construct.
+Truth is absolute.
+This means it may be shocking, it may come with hate, and on our quest to protect it, it may not be present at all.

-In the United States, free speech and academic freedom go hand in hand, they protect and facilitate one another, they are inextricably linked.
+In the United States, free speech and academic freedom go hand in hand, they protect and facilitate one another.

 “The freedom to communicate (speech) and the (academic) freedom to inquire are both essential to the university’s fundamental mission, “which is to discover knowledge and to disseminate it to its students and to society at large.””

-To be on the cutting edge of new ideas.
+Discovering knowledge puts the University on the cutting edge of new ideas.

 “Does the First Amendment apply to UCLA?
 Yes, because as an extension of the California government, UCLA is a state actor.
 So, if UCLA constrains your freedom of speech, then the First Amendment most definitely applies.”